selfcanonical/seo-bookmarklets/README.md

 #### [Extract URLs from Google SERP](https://github.com/selfcanonical/seo-bookmarklets/blob/main/google-serp-urls.js)
 You can extract all the URLs with title from Google SERP.
 #### [Highlight Images Without an Alt Text](https://github.com/selfcanonical/seo-bookmarklets/blob/main/images-without-alt-text.js)
-You can easily find out the images that don't have an alternatice (alt) text.
+You can easily find out the images that don't have an alternative (alt) text.